When he arrived and saw the evidence of the grace of God, he was glad and encouraged them all to remain true to the Lord with all their hearts.

 Inspire – The parable inspires us as a school to take risks, as the shepherd took a risk by leaving his 99 sheep to go out and find the 1 lost sheep - not knowing what he would face.
 Just as the shepherd looked after his sheep, we too are inspired to look out for, encourage and support each other.
 Jesus inspires us and gives us strength when we need it.

-Believe – The Lost Sheep is parallel with Christ’s mission to rescue the people of the world - the shepherd never doubted he would find his sheep, as our staff never stop believing in your children.
-We inspire our school family to get closer to, and deepen their belief in, God through our curriculum, ethos and collective worships, by giving everyone the opportunity to get to know God.
+Believe – The Lost Sheep parallels with Christ’s mission to rescue the people of the world - the shepherd never doubted he would find his sheep, as our team never stop believing in your children.
+We inspire our school family to get closer to, and deepen their belief in God, through our curriculum, ethos and collective worships, by giving everyone the opportunity to get to know God.